gderosa/onboard/modules/radius-admin/doc/api/radius-usergroup.md

 For example, with [cURL](https://curl.haxx.se/), use `curl -u <username>:<password> <URL>` &mdash; or `curl -u <username> <URL>` and enter the password when prompted.

+## General introduction on RADIUS attributes and data shapes

+TODO

 ## List Users (GET)